 You only need to carry it (physical or digital) to buy things.
 All sellers are willing to accept it.

 We also use the money to determine the unit value of goods.
 That way, you don’t have to measure the value of the goods yourself.
-You just have to look at the price and can exchange some money to get it.
+You just have to look at the price and exchange some money to get it.

 Characteristics of money